How To Import For A Trade Show In The US Or Canada

 Is Your Import Duty Free?

-Your import will be duty free if it is recognized in a letter of recognition, if it is imported under a Temporary Import Bond (TIB), or if it is eligible to be imported under a Free Trade Agreement.
+Your import may be duty free if it is imported under a Temporary Import Bond (TIB), or if it is eligible to be imported under a Free Trade Agreement.

 Is A Merchandise Processing Fee Applied?